Jamf-Custom-Profile-Schemas/ljcacioppo-schemas/README.md

-# ljcacioppo-schemas
+# Jamf Profile Schemas

-Custom schemas for Jamf Pro
+Collection of Schemas for the new Application & Custom Settings within Jamf Pro.
+- NoMAD Login